-Note 2.1 to the Group's consolidated annual accounts for 2016 includes a description of the portfolios into which the participations and capital instruments held by the Group are classified, together with the accounting recognition and valuation criteria applied to each.
+Note 2.1 to the Group's consolidated financial statements for 2017 includes a description of the portfolios into which the participations and capital instruments held by the Group are classified, together with the accounting recognition and valuation criteria applied to each.
 That note also indicates the models and assumptions applied to determine the value of the instruments included in each portfolio.
-During the 2016 financial year there were no changes having a significant effect on the practices and assumptions used by the Group to value its participations and capital instruments.
+During the 2017 financial year there were no changes having a significant effect on the practices and assumptions used by the Group to value its participations and capital instruments.